seemoo-lab/internalblue/doc/publications.md

   Our talk [Playing with Bluetooth](https://media.ccc.de/v/2019-185-playing-with-bluetooth) focuses on new device support within *InternalBlue* and the Patchram state of various devices.

+* **Bachelor Thesis** (12/2019)

+  *InternalBlue* was ported to macOS as part of Davide Toldo's [Bachelor Thesis](macos_bluetooth_stack_thesis_davide_toldo.pdf), in which he explores how the Bluetooth stack works in macOS and how it is possible to send and receive HCI and ACL packets through unofficial APIs.

 * **36C3 Talk** (12/2019)